cncf/foundation/slack-guidelines.md

 The CNCF Slack has an integrated tool for reporting issues.
 It may be accessed by clicking on "More actions", the "..." to the right of a message, and selecting Report message.

 Slack guidelines patterned after the [HubSpot Developer Slack Code of Conduct](https://designers.hubspot.com/slack/code-of-conduct) and the [Kubernetes Slack Guidelines](https://github.com/kubernetes/community/blob/master/communication/slack-guidelines.md)

+## Consequences of Unacceptable Behavior

+Unacceptable behavior from any community member will not be tolerated.

+If a community member engages in unacceptable behavior, CNCF staff may take any action deemed appropriate, up to and including a warning or temporary 30 day ban, along with a permanent ban for repeated violation of these guidelines.